AydenEll/PanicBrakeLights/README.md

 * LM2596 DC-to-DC buck converter to step 12V down to 5V (to power system off motorcycle battery)
 * Small breadboard to act as substrate and to maintain proper alignment of accelerometer
 * Assorted bulk wire, jumper wires, and shrink tube
-* Soldering station and soldering supplies including solder, flux, desolding tools/wick, and a "third hand"
+* Soldering station and soldering supplies including solder, flux, desoldering tools/wick, and a "third hand"

 Build Instructions